-Our project execution methodologies are based on the guidelines proposed by the Project Management Body of Knowledge, spearheaded by the PMI – Project Management Institute; confirm Quality, taking care of the Cost, Scope and the Time requirements of each project.
+Our project execution methodologies are based on the guidelines proposed by the Project Management Body of Knowledge, spearheaded by the PMI – Project Management Institute; confirm Quality, taking care of the Cost, Scope, and Time requirements of each project.

 Agile Software Development, a group of software development methods based on iterative and incremental development enforce collaboration between organized, collaborative teams for evolving requirements and their solutions compelling responsive planning, evolutionary development and rapid and flexible response to change.
 Scrum is a software development framework for managing software projects and product or application development where our software development teams collaborate with customers at every phase of development, respond to the changes desired and deliver iterative and incremental working software.